 ALA is a universal antioxidant because it is both a water-soluble and an oil-soluble antioxidant.
-It is a very long-lasting nutrient that can help fight free radicals in any part of a skin-cell.
+As a result, it is a very long-lasting nutrient that can help fight free radicals in any part of a skin cell.

 Alpha-lipoic acid produces enzymes that digest collagen that can lead to wrinkles.
-The inner area of a cell or the area in-between cells part of a cell is being attached.
+This is because the inner area of a cell or the area in-between cells part of a cell is being attached.

 Not only does it increase a cell's metabolism, but then it gets rid of cross-linked collagen, which allows the cell to replenish itself with more nutrients and excrete wasteful toxins.
 This ingredient is a must in any anti-aging skincare routine.